The gravitational stratification of multifluid and multispecies plasma: Remnant disturbances and static decoupling

 \subsection{SE evolution}

-Using the given initial conditions we run simulations without any additional dynamic driving force.
+Using the given initial conditions, we run simulations without any additional dynamic driving force.
 The simulations use physically calculated collisional frequencies \citep{Wargnier_2022}, and include the NEQ ionization and recombination processes.
-We compare the temporal variations of densities in the simulation using the cHE stratification as the initial condition, as shown with dashed lines in Figure \ref{fig:cHE_pHE_1Mm}, left panel.
+We compare the temporal variations of densities in the simulation using the cHE stratification as the initial condition, as shown with dashed lines in Figure \ref{fig:cHE_pHE_1Mm} (left panel).
 The density distributions change little over the simulated time, except near the lower boundary, where more accurate spatial discretization is usually needed \citep{Krause2019,Wei_2023}.
 Therefore, we may claim that the initial condition is sufficiently close to SE in the whole domain.
-However, the simulation starting with the pHE stratification develops numerical instability as a result of the rapid ionization caused by the initial nonequilibrium, and thus the corresponding result is not further discussed.
+However, the simulation starting with the pHE stratification develops numerical instability as a result of the rapid ionization caused by the initial nonequilibrium and, thus, the corresponding result is not further discussed.

-Although the total velocity in the cHE + NEQ simulation is not exactly zero, only small disturbances slowly develop over time, mainly in the lower part of the domain (Figure \ref{fig:cHE_pHE_vz}).
+Although the total velocity in the cHE + NEQ simulation is not exactly zero, only small disturbances slowly develop over time, {most significantly} in the lower part of the domain (Figure \ref{fig:cHE_pHE_vz}).
 The decoupling in the cHE result causes collisional forces.
-In the meantime, the ionization and recombination processes exchange momentum between ions and neutrals, reducing the decoupling.
-Without ionization and recombination, the decoupling increases over time at a faster rate, until the collisional forces are able to balance the gravity and the pressure gradient, in which case the maximum decoupling between the neutral helium and the total velocity reaches above 2 km s$^{-1}$ (not shown).
+In the meantime, the ionization and recombination processes exchange momentum between ions and neutrals, reducing the decoupling. {The velocity drift of neutral helium is the most significant, but its increase is evidently slowing down over time, as shown in Figure \ref{fig:cHE_He_vz}.
+In particular, as we can see in the lower part of the domain, the velocities soon ($\sim$1 s) stop changing, while in the upper part, the relative drifts between ionized and neutral fluids also become stable.
+In the upper part, both neutral and ionized helium move downwards, whereas hydrogen moves upwards (not shown) and, thus, the total velocity remains around zero (Figure \ref{fig:cHE_pHE_vz}).
+In this specific case, the smaller pressure gradients higher up cause less decoupling, but the collisional interactions are also weaker to stabilize the decoupling.} When ionization and recombination are not included, the decoupling changes over time at a faster rate, until the collisional forces are able to balance the gravity and the pressure gradients, in which case the maximum decoupling between the neutral helium and the total velocity reaches above 2 km s$^{-1}$ (not shown).
 The drift velocities that occur in the cHE stratification are physically important.
-In particular, such drift velocities are an important difference between single-fluid and multi-fluid models \citep{mguez2025}.
+In particular, such drift velocities make up an important difference between single-fluid and multifluid models \citep{mguez2025}.